Gold “Underpriced,” Heading Back to $2,000: Goldman Sachs

 While a known commodity proponent, Faber says not all commodities are wise shelters for money right now.
 He points to lumber’s 50% correction and the chance of copper losing industrial demand as some examples.

 On the other hand, Faber doesn’t see much risk in either gold, silver or platinum.
 Each of the metals has performed consistently over the past 10 to 20 years in contrast to various other asset classes that have had huge swings.
-Furthermore, Faber believes that the current monetary environment where central banks manipulate the markets to their own ends makes physical precious metals an especially prudent and relatively low-risk asset class for every investor to own.2021, gold, gold price, safe haven
+Furthermore, Faber believes that the current monetary environment where central banks manipulate the markets to their own ends makes physical precious metals an especially prudent and relatively low-risk asset class for every investor to own.2021, Featured, gold, gold price, safe haven